Reverse engineering learned optimizers reveals known and novel mechanisms: Related Work

 Our work is heavily inspired by recent work using neural networks to parameterize optimizers. \citet{andrychowicz2016learning} originally showed promising results on this front, with additional studies improving robustness~\citep{wichrowska2017learned,lv2017learning}, meta-training~\citep{metz2019understanding}, and generalization~\citep{metz2020tasks} of learned optimizers.

-We also build on recent work on reverse engineering dynamical systems. \citet{sussillo2013opening} showed how linear approximations to nonlinear dynamical systems can yield insight into the algorithms used by these networks.
-More recently, these techniques have been applied to understand trained RNNs in a variety of domains, from natural langauge processing~\citep{maheswaranathan2019reverse,maheswaranathan2020recurrent} to neuroscience~\citep{schaeffer2020reverse}.
+Here, we study the behavior of optimizers by treating them as dynamical systems.
+This perspective has yielded a number of intuitive and theoretical insights~\citep{su2014differential,wilson2016lyapunov,goh2017momentum,shi2019acceleration}.
+We also build on recent work on reverse engineering recurrent neural networks (RNNs). \citet{sussillo2013opening} showed how linear approximations of nonlinear RNNs can reveal the algorithms used by trained networks to solve simple tasks.
+These techniques have been applied to understand trained RNNs in a variety of domains, from natural langauge processing~\citep{maheswaranathan2019reverse,maheswaranathan2020recurrent} to neuroscience~\citep{schaeffer2020reverse}.
 Additional work on treating RNNs as dynamical systems has led to insights into their computational capabilities~\citep{jordan2019gated,krishnamurthy2020theory,can2020gating}.